benhowdle89/js-idioms/_posts/2014-11-18-using-recursion-and-closures-to-generate-unique-ids.markdown

 date:   2014-11-05 18:25:31
 ---

+Disclaimer: the code outlined in this post is not production-level code, there are certainly better ways to achieve the desired behaviour.
+Sometimes it just helps to go through a tangible use-case when trying to understand a concept.

 Recursion: doing something over and over until a certain condition is satisfied.

 Cool in theory, but it'll become a lot more interesting (and useful) when you see it in action.